 Summer season is already begun!
 During the warmer months of the year, Germans love to spend as much time outside as possible.
 Did you know that during the summer month, we have daylight until 10 pm in Germany?
 These extra hours of daylight lend itself to outdoor celebrations and performances.

-Germany is a true paradise for nature lovers and those who prioritize sustainability in their travel.
+Germany is a true paradise for nature lovers and those who prioritise sustainability in their travel.
 With its breathtaking landscapes, picturesque villages, and commitment towards eco-friendly tourism, Germany offers an experience for Indian travellers who wish to explore the beauty of mother nature while enjoying a sustainable vacation.
 We invite Indian travellers to come and discover Germany’s stunning natural wonders while also learning about our country’s innovative sustainability practices.

 With such variety to choose from, Indian visitors to Germany will not be left short even if they go for an extended stay.
 Those seeking places surrounded by plentiful greenery are in for a treat with a wide selection of parks, botanical gardens, and open spaces across Halle, Kassel, Essen, and Osnabrück.
 All four cities provide plenty of recreation within their ‘urban jungles’.
 Furthermore, a visit to Halle’s mountain zoo, located on the elevated Reilsberg north of the Old Town, is a green scene not to be missed.
 Likewise, the panoramic views from the Hercules monument in Kassel and the enormous water features at the Wilhelmshöhe Palace complex, which is Europe’s largest mountain park and a UNESCO World Heritage Site.